jamespauly/udi-daikin-poly-v3/README.md

 1. Backup Your ISY!
 2. Go to the Polyglot Store in the UI and install.
-3. From the Polyglot dashboard, select the udi-daikin-poly node server and configure (see configuration options below).
+3. From the Polyglot dashboard, select the Daikin node server.
-3. Restart the Admin Console so that it can properly display the new node server nodes.
+3. Restart the Admin Console to properly display the new node server nodes.

+#### Configuration
+1. No configuration needed.
+Currently the nodeserver must run on the same network as your Daikin network modules, it will autodetect and set them up automatically.
+I will be releasing a version soon that will allow you to set them up manually via static IP's or through Daikin's cloud service.

 #### Requirements